AlaaAleswed/javaScriptProject/README.md

 * go to index folder then to the HTML file then run the file
 * signup then sign in
 * your data and the available forms will appear in your profile
+* to open admin dashboard you have to enter "admin@gamil.com" as email and "admin123123" as password

 - Team Members: